 Step 1.
 Right-click on free space on Windows Taskbar and select the Task Manager option.

 Step 3.
-Select the programs to stop running in the background and then click on the
+Select the programs to stop running in the background and then click the Disable button.

 How to disable Desktop programs from running in the background via Microsoft Configuration Manager?

 This method will disable all Desktop apps from startup at once.
 Perform the following steps:-